mcproj/certbot-he/README.md

-  certonly              Obtain or renew a certificate, but do not install it renew                 Renew all previously obtained certificates that are near expiry

-  -t --test-cert        Obtain a test certificate from a staging server -d, --dry-run         Test "renew" or "certonly" without saving any certificates to disk -e, --expand          Expand and replace an existing certificate -a, --agree-tos       Agree to the ACME server's Subscriber Agreement
+  certonly              Obtain or renew a certificate, but do not install it renew                 Renew all previously obtained certificates that are near expiry -c, --config FILE     Specify configuration file path -t, --test-cert       Obtain a test certificate from a staging server -d, --dry-run         Test "renew" or "certonly" without saving any certificates to disk -e, --expand          Expand and replace an existing certificate -a, --agree-tos       Agree to the ACME server's Subscriber Agreement